lathoub/three.cs/README.md

 All the fun of Three.js, now using C# and OpenTK for the OpenGL rendering.

-The library is far from being finished, with a handfull of fully working examples, still needs a lot of works.
+(The library is far from being finished, with a handfull of fully working examples, so still needs a lot of work.)

 ### Usage ###